gmallard/stompngo_examples/EXAMPLES.md

 c
 </td>
 <td style="border: 1px solid black;padding-left: 10px;" >
 A loop couner.
 Because in some situations it makes sense.
-And I enjoy writing 'c++' for the end of loop condition.
+And because writing 'c++' for the end of loop action is amusing.
 </td>
 </tr>